hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 ### README.md

 "README" is a convention in computer world.
 You can find a file of this name in almost all software distribution.
 It means exactly the same as its name indicates: before you do anything, read me first!
 This file usually gives people instructions on first steps to work with the software.
-It may point to other more detailed tutorials or mannuals.
+It may point to other more detailed tutorials or manuals.
 The `.md` in `README.md` is just a suffix to indicate that this file is written in markdown format.
 When GitHub sees this file, it renders the file into HTML (for your web browser) using a markdown compiler.
 You can check out the [README.md](README.md) of this current repo to get an idea.

 Besides giving important project information and "play the open source way", a good README file is also an "elevator pitch" to potential readers/ users.
 You want to present the key functions/ highlights in quick/ direct way.
 Here are some tips for your consideration.